zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

 ### CGPROGRAM ...
 ENDCG

-CGPROGRAM and ENDCG mark the beginning and the end of your commands.
+CGPROGRAM and ENDCG mark the beginning and the end of your HLSL commands.

 ### Pragma Statements